fastforwardlabs/blog_deprecated/_newsletters/2018-02-07-subscribers.md

 * Mike will also be speaking on interpretability at [Qcon.ai](https://qcon.ai/) on April 11th in San Francisco.

+---

+Finally, a correction.
+In last week's newsletter, we credited David King with the DLib project.
+It should have been *Davis* King.
+Thanks to one of our regular readers for pointing out the mistake.
+We welcome your thoughts, feedback, and suggestions anytime; please feel free to drop us a note at clients@fastforwardlabs.com.

 As always, thank you for reading!
-We welcome your thoughts, feedback, and suggestions anytime; please drop us a note at subscribers@fastforwardlabs.com.

 Until next week,